 E-commerce sales to EU countries so far depended on the type of products sold.
 Virtual products were covered by the MOSS called procedure, under which the store customer, a company from outside your country, did not have to pay VAT tax.
 From July, classic products will also be included in the new OSS procedure.
-Find out how to activate OSS in WooCommerce.
+Find out how to set the tax rates and create OSS invoices in WooCommerce.

-What is OSS?
-It is a One Stop Shop, which is a procedure to settle VAT tax on sales.
-It will extend MOSS, or Mini One Stop Shop.
+OSS stands for a One Stop Shop, which is a procedure to settle VAT tax on sales in the European Union.
+It extended the previous MOSS (Mini One Stop Shop).
 Who will be affected by the new procedure?
 All stores, whose goods are purchased by both individual customers and companies.
 Their orders must be placed outside your country, but from within the EU.